UChicagoCANONLab/static-analysis/README.md

-#Static Analysis
+# Static Analysis

-Summer 2019 Update/Use:

-(Last updated on 7/24)
+Summer 2019 Update/Use (last updated on 7/24):

-The use of these files relies on a directory structure that can be found in toolchain.txt, which should be read after this.
+This repository must be placed within the "automated-assessments" repository so that the automated graders fetched for analyzing

 Additionally, `python3`, `pip3`, and the supporting modules must be installed.
 The required modules can be found in `requirements.txt`.
 All modules in this file can be installed recursively by running `pip3 install -r requirements.txt`.